 My intention is to build on the information provided in the talks, and gradually develop the resources stored in this blog so that they are accessible to you at any time.
 The topics covered will be informed by your feedback on the topics you are interested in learning more about.
 The purpose also is to make the programme and resources more accessible to all students.
 If you are interested in a specific topic you can email me at email@example.com.

 I am a Chartered Counselling Psychologist, and an Occupational Psychologist.
-I was Head of Student Wellbeing until last academic year.
-Currently I am working as a Wellness Consultant and in this role I run the Life Tools programme, and work with my colleagues in the Welfare team collaborating with colleagues in Student Wellbeing Services.
+I was Head of Student Wellbeing until August 2017.
+Currently I am working as a Wellness Consultant and in this role I run the Life Tools programme, and collaborate with colleagues in the Student Wellbeing Service.

 Dr Alicia Peña Bizama, C.Psychol, AFBPsS